LONG WEEKEND SALE SHOP NOW

 What sport will I be primarily using my wetsuit for?

-This is the main thing to take into consideration when buying a wetsuit, as your sport/s of choice will determine how the suit is used and in what conditions.
-Take surfing for example; ideally you'd like a wetsuit that is super flexible so that it isn't restricting your paddle motion or movement when you're up on a wave.
+This is the main thing to take into consideration when buying a wetsuit, as your sport of choice will determine how the suit is used and in what conditions.
+Take surfing for example; you'd prefer a wetsuit that is super flexible so it isn't restricting your paddle motion or movement when you're up on a wave.
 Stiff neoprene when you're surfing just means you'll burn up energy faster.
-Usually, if you were surfing at the same location as a scuba diver is diving you wouldn't need as thick a wetsuit as the diver, but we'll get into that a bit more below.

-If you'd like to learn some more key differences between different sports wetsuits then check out our blog "Surf, Scuba, Spear and Freediving Wetsuits: How do they differ?".
+For more differences between wetsuits used in various sports, check out our blog "Surf, Scuba, Spear and Freediving Wetsuits: How do they differ?".

 What style wetsuit do I need?